uvasrg/uvasrg.github.io/src/content/post/distributioninference2022.md

 ## Defenses

 Finally, we evaluate the effectiveness of previously proposed defenses and introduce new defenses.
 Since noise-based mechanisms for Differential Privacy (DP) provide membership inference privacy, we evaluate them as a defense against distribution inference attacks to see if the same technique of adding noise can be helpful in this setting.
 While inference leakage reduces when the victim utilizes DP, most of the drop in effectiveness comes from a mismatch in the victim's and adversary's training environments.
-Compared to an adversary that does not use DP, there is a clear increase in inference risk (mean $n_{leaked}$ increases to 2.9 for $\epsilon=1.0$, and 4.8 for $\epsilon=0.12$ (compared to 4.2 without any DP).
+Compared to an adversary that does not use DP, there is a clear increase in inference risk (mean $n_{leaked}$ increases to 2.9 for $\epsilon=1.0$, and 4.8 for $\epsilon=0.12$ compared to 4.2 without any DP noise).

 <center>
 <img style="width: 80%" src="/images/distributioninference2022/generalization_curve.png" />